COP3530/edugator-content/cpp-review/memory/lesson.md

 # Memory Model

-The memory used by a process is often organized into segments:
+The memory used by a process is often conceptually organized into segments:
 - **Text Memory**: Contains the executable code.
 - **Data Memory**: Contains global and static variables.
 - **Stack Memory**: Contains local variables and function call information.